Ran-hub/FastEasyMappingRealm/README.md

 ```bash
 $ gem install cocoapods
 ```
-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate FastEasyMappingRealm into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'